-High-quality Gold Exploration in Colombia and Nevada
+High-quality Gold Exploration in Nevada.

-This profile is part of a paid investor education campaign.*
+This Newrange Gold Corp. profile is part of a paid investor education campaign.*

 Newrange Gold Corp.
-(TSXV:NRG, OTC Pink:NRGOF) is a Vancouver, Canada based mineral exploration and development company focused on the acquisition and development of mineral properties with near term resource and mine development potential in highly favorable jurisdictions.
+(TSXV:NRG,OTCQB:NRGOF,FWB:X6C) is a mineral exploration and development company based in Vancouver, British Columbia, Canada.
+The company is focused on the acquisition and development of mineral properties with near term resource and mine development potential in highly favorable jurisdictions.

-- Tight share structure, cash on hand
+- Tight share structure.

-- Experienced management with proven history
+- Experienced management with proven history.

 Newrange Gold Pamlico Gold Project

-Visible gold dominates the high grade mineralization which occurs in thoroughly oxidized and brecciated quartz veins.
-A total of 103 drill holes (8487 meters) were completed on the property between 1993 and 2010, by three previous operators.
-Numerous historic drill holes contain high grade gold intercepts.
+Visible gold dominates the high-grade mineralization which occurs in thoroughly oxidized and brecciated quartz veins.
+A total of 103 drill holes (8,487 meters) were completed on the property between 1993 and 2010, by three previous operators.
+Numerous historic drill holes contain high-grade gold intercepts.
 Highlights are included in the table below.

 Note: Intercepts are average of all samples in drilled intercept length with no grade capping applied.
 All intercepts are drilled length.
 True widths are unknown.